Logo

 . . .

-Each Allow and Block function calls the DeviceIoControl function with the IOCTL_ALLOW or IOCTL_BLOCK code correspondingly.
-It is performed in driver.
-First, we perform searching by process PID.
-We release the process if it is paused, and if the process marker states that it must be blocked, then we set the TRUE value to the bTerminate flag and forcibly terminate the process.
+Each Allow and Block function calls the DeviceIoControl function with the IOCTL_ALLOW or IOCTL_BLOCK code, respectively.
+The driver searches the process by PID.
+If the process is paused, the driver will resume it.
+If the process marker states that the process must be blocked, we set the TRUE value to the terminate flag and forcibly terminate the process.

 C++